Promoting equitable and dignified housing for workers in the unorganized and informal sector

 Republic Hostel and Mess (RHM)

 ShelterSquare Foundation’s first pilot project is the Republic Hostel and Mess (RHM) in Sayan, an industrial suburb of Surat.
 It was launched in October 2023 in partnership with Aajeevika Bureau Trust and the Pravasi Shramik Suraksha Manch.
-As of August 2025, RHM is home to about 120 migrants who work in the power looms in the area.
-After nearly two years of operation we are proud to present our achievements:
+As of April 2026, RHM is home to about 120 migrants who work in the power looms in the area.
+After nearly two and a half years of operation we are proud to present our achievements::

 RHM: Impacting Health and Productivity

-In a survey of our tenants between December 2024 and January 2025, we recorded deep impacts on workers’ health and well-being, that in turn positively impacted their livelihood and productivity.
+Surveys with our tenants—in January 2025 and January 2026—show deep and increasing impacts on workers’ health and well-being, that in turn positively impacted their livelihood and productivity.